Program

 Lorenzo Cavallaro, University College London

 Down to earth!
-Guidelines for DGA-based Malware Detection
+Guidelines for DGA-based Malware Detection [PDF]

 Bogdan Cebere, CISPA Helmholtz Center for Information Security